-Barns Ness is a long narrow strip of open coast with a rocky shoreline, when submerged at high water exposes geologically interesting rocks.
+Barns Ness is a long narrow strip of open coast with a rocky shoreline.
+When not submerged at high water geologically interesting rocks are exposed.

 You can discover the most extensive limestone outcrops in central Scotland and there are also other sedimentary rocks including sandstone, mudstone and coal, and plenty of fossils.

 |Parking Charges:||£2.50 each day.
 You can use your ticket to visit any coastal car park throughout the day|